chapel-lang/chapel/doc/rst/usingchapel/executing.rst

 ~~~~~~~~~~~~~~~~~~

 Configuration values can also be passed to a Chapel program through a
 configuration file, specified by the execution time ``-f`` option.
-The format
-is described in the example below.
+Configuration files can contain a whitespace- or newline-delimited list of
+keys and values separated by an assignment operator ``=``.
+Comments begin
+with the ``#`` character.
+The examples below demonstrate this format.

 Consider the following program: